Sheffield and Midland Railway Companies' Committee: Origins

-For many years the Midland had been wishing to extend its line from London St.Pancras to Manchester, via Derby and the Manchester, Buxton, Matlock and Midlands Junction Railway.
+For many years the Midland had been wishing to extend its line from London St Pancras to Manchester, via Derby and the Manchester, Buxton, Matlock and Midlands Junction Railway.

 It was thwarted by the London and North Western Railway which already had a line from Manchester to London, via Birmingham and had built a branch line to Buxton.
-Meanwhile, The Great Northern Railway was also averse to more competition in the area, and the MS&LR wished to expand southwards from its main line from Manchester, via Penistone, to Sheffield.
+Meanwhile, The Great Northern Railway was also averse to more competition in the area, and the Manchester, Sheffield and Lincolnshire Railway (MS&LR) wished to expand southwards from its main line from Manchester, via Penistone, to Sheffield.
 The three joined forces in a series of tripartite agreements, which not being sanctioned by Parliament, were of doubtful legality.

-However James Allport, with some other Midland directors, met some members of the MS&L board while surveying the area.
+However James Allport, with some other Midland Railway directors, met some members of the MS&LR board while surveying the area.
 Allport had worked for the MS&LR and was familiar with the state of their finances.
-Since it was clear that the Midland was determined to enter Manchester, the MS&LR agreed to a joint scheme.
-The Midland would take its line from Millers Dale as far as New Mills, and the MS&LR would build its branch from Hyde on its main line to Hayfield via New Mills.
+Since it was clear that the Midland Railway was determined to enter Manchester, the MS&LR agreed to a joint scheme.
+The Midland Railway would take its line from Millers Dale as far as New Mills, and the MS&LR would build its branch from Hyde on its main line to Hayfield via New Mills.

+Manchester and Stockport Railway

+On 16 July 1866 the Manchester and Stockport Railway was incorporated by the Manchester and Stockport Railway Act 1866 (29 & 30 Vict. c. ccvii), sponsored by the MS&LR.
+This sanctioned a line of 4 1/2 miles from Ashburys to Brinnington Junction on the Stockport and Woodley Junction Railway, with a branch of 2 3/4 miles from Reddish junction to Romiley on the New Mills line.
+It was conceived chiefly to give the Midland Railway access into Manchester, and it was intended that the Midland would adopt joint ownership of the line, as well as the existing line between Hyde Junction and New Mills.
+Midland trains started to use London Road from 1 February 1867.

+On 24 June 1869 the Manchester, Sheffield and Lincolnshire Railway and Midland Railway Companies (Joint Lines) Act 1869 (32 & 33 Vict. c. xxv) vested the still unfinished Manchester and Stockport Railway, and the line from Hyde to New Mills, and the branch from New Mills to Hayfield, jointly in the MS&LR and the Midland Railway, from then onwards known as the Sheffield and Midland Committee Lines.